-Progress on Goal #6: Co-I Sanyal made one research presentation at NASA Ames in October 2013 and will make another research presentation at NASA Langley in July 2014.
-In addition, he chaired and co-organized a tutorial session with Dr. Suresh Joshi of NASA Langley at the American Control Conference in Portland this year (June 4-6, 2014).
+Co-I Sanyal made one research presentation at NASA Ames in October 2013 and another at NASA Langley in July 2014.
+In addition, he chaired and co-organized a tutorial session with Dr. Suresh Joshi of NASA Langley at the American Control Conference in Portland in June 2014.
 The topic of this session was Rendezvous, Proximity and Capture of Space Objects; it featured Co-I Scheeres as the lead presenter, and had two presentations from NASA Langley and industry on the Asteroid Retrieval and Redirect Mission (ARRM).
-During Co-I Sanyal's to NASA Langley in mid-July this year, he will also present his research findings in front of an audience consisting of leading NASA researchers and industry partners working on the ARRM.
+During Co-I Sanyal's visit to NASA Langley in July 2014, he presented his research findings in front of an audience consisting of leading NASA researchers and industry partners working on the ARRM.
+These NASA center collaborations have led to two NASA proposal submissions in the past two years: a proposal in response to the NIAC call in November 2014 and another one in response to the SmallSat Technology Partnerships (STP) program in June 2015.
+While a permanent faculty at the University of Arizona, Dr. Butcher was accepted into the Air Force Research Laboratory (AFRL) Summer Faculty Fellowship Program (SFFP) and spent the summer of 2015 working in the Space Vehicles Directorate of AFRL at Kirtland AFB in Albuquerque, NM under the direction of Dr. T. Alan Lovell.
+In addition, Dr. Butcher was recently funded through a grant from AFRL (with Dr. Lovell as the technical POC) to do research related to nonlinear spacecraft relative motion.